What are the most spectacular roads in Ireland?

 Ireland is full of epic landscapes and coastal views.
 Here are the best ones you can find behind a wheel:

-Truskmore is a mountain peak at an elevation of 647m (2,123ft) above the sea level, located in Ireland.
+Truskmore is a mountain peak at an elevation of 647m (2,123ft) above sea level, located in Ireland.
 It’s said to be one of the toughest climbs of the country, with some sections up to 22%.

 Situated on the Iveragh Peninsula of County Kerry, in Ireland, Ring of Kerry is one of those bucket-list places you simply must visit.

-Located in County Kerry, on Ireland's Iveragh Peninsula, Ballaghbeama Gap is a tight, bendy, and quiet single track road that requires a high level of skill.
-Don't attempt this drive with a large car.
+Located in County Kerry, on Ireland's Iveragh Peninsula, Ballaghbeama Gap is a tight, bendy, and quiet single-track road that requires a high level of skill.
+Don’t attempt this drive with a large car.

 Located on Ireland's east coast, the Bull Bridge is one of the most spectacular bridges in the world.
 This old wooden bridge links Dublin and the North Bull Island in Dublin Bay.